-In addition to Emergency plans, fire plans and evacuation procedures are located online in the Environmental Health Safety, Sustainability and Emergency Management (EHSSEM) intranet website.
-Fire and evacuation plans will differ depending on their classification (Health care, Ambulatory or Business).
+In addition to emergency plans, fire plans and evacuation procedures are located online in the Environmental Health Safety, Sustainability and Emergency Management (EHSSEM) intranet website.
+Fire and evacuation plans will differ depending on the classification of the relevant space (health care, ambulatory or business).